 Being arrested for a DWI is something that can be frightening and life-altering.
 Because there are so many factors regarding DWI you should contact an experienced DWI attorney immediately if you are charged with driving under the influence.

 There are considerable penalties if convicted of DWI, which can include the following:

 - Ignition Interlock Device / Alcohol Detection Device

 - Felony Charges if Multiple Convictions

-First time offenders DWI is a Class B Misdemeanor which carries up to six months in jail and a $500 fine.
+First Time Offenders DWI is a Class B Misdemeanor that carries up to six months in jail and a $500 fine.
 The charge also has a possibility of requiring the ignition interlock requirement and 8 points will be added to your driving record.
-The Department of Revenue will also suspend the offender’s driver’s license for at least 30 days followed by a 60 day restricted license.
+The Department of Revenue will also suspend the offender’s driver’s license for at least 30 days followed by a 60-day restricted license.